Harnack Inequalities for McKean-Vlasov SDEs Driven by Subordinate Brownian Motions

 where $\varrho\geq0$ is the drift parameter and $\nu_S$ is a L\'{e}vy measure, that is, a Radon measure on $(0,\infty)$ satisfying $\int_{(0,\infty)} \left(1\wedge x\right)\,\nu_S(\d x)<\infty$.
 We use \cite{SSV12} as our standard reference for Bernstein functions and subordinators.

 The (random) time-changed process $(W_{S_t})_{t\geq0}$ is a rotationally invariant L\'{e}vy process with symbol $\phi(|\cdot|^2/2)$ and is called a subordinate Brownian motion.
-If $S$ is an $\alpha$-stable subordinator with Bernstein function $\phi(r)=r^\alpha$ ($0<\alpha<1$), then $(W_{S_t})_{t\geq0}$ is the well-known $2\alpha$-stable L\'{e}vy process with discontinuous sample paths and its generator is given by the fractional Laplacian operator $-(-\Delta/2)^\alpha$.
+If $S$ is an $\alpha$-stable subordinator with Bernstein function $\phi(r)=r^\alpha$ ($0<\alpha<1$), then $(W_{S_t})_{t\geq0}$ is the well-known $2\alpha$-stable L\'{e}vy process with discontinuous sample paths and its generator is given by the fractional Laplacian operator $-\frac12\,(-\Delta)^\alpha$.
 By choosing different Bernstein functions, we can construct many other time-changed Brownian motions.
 Thus, subordinate Brownian motions form a very large class of L\'{e}vy processes.
 Nonetheless, compared with general L\'{e}vy processes, subordinate Brownian motions are much more tractable.

 The remaining part of the paper is organized as follows.
 In Section 2, we investigate the strong/weak existence and uniqueness of solutions to McKean-Vlasov SDEs driven by L\'{e}vy processes.
-Section 3 is devoted to exponential contraction and ergodicity in the Wasserstein distance.
-In Section 4, we derive one-to-one correspondence between nonlinear FPKEs and McKean-Vlasov SDEs with L\'{e}vy noise, and as applications, regularity estimates are presented for the associated martingale solutions.
 By using an approximation technique and coupling by change of measures, the dimension-free Harnack inequalities are established in Section 5.
-Finally, the appendix contains a result concerning moment for L\'{e}vy-driven (distribution independent) SDEs, which has been used in Section 2.
+Finally, the appendix contains a result concerning moments for L\'{e}vy-driven (distribution independent) SDEs, which has been used in Section 2.